ghc-proposals/ghc-proposals/README.rst

    *no propoosal should languish in the committee review stage for long*, and every proposal can be accepted as-is, rather than suject to a raft of ill-specified futher modifications.

+   The author of the proposal may invite committee collaboration on clarifying technical points.
+There is a place to do this in the proposal template.

 -  The decision is announced, by the shepherd or the secretary, on the Github thread and the mailing list.